Properties and Selection Methods of Optical Materials Commonly Used in Optical Lenses

 Silicon

 Silicon is suitable for the near infrared band in the 1.2-8um region.
 Because the silicon material has the characteristics of low density (its density is half of the germanium material or zinc selenide material), it is particularly suitable for some occasions that are sensitive to weight requirements, especially in the 3-5um band applications.
-Silicon has a Knopf hardness of 1150, which is harder than germanium and less brittle than germanium.
+Silicon lens has a Knopf hardness of 1150, which is harder than germanium and less brittle than germanium.
 However, because it has a strong absorption band at 9um, it is not suitable for transmission applications in CO2 lasers.

 Germanium